 Not Telling About the Bad Stuff

-In the news recently, we’ve seen a rash of health information that has been kept secret with disastrous consequences.
-The lead poisoning of Flint Michigan’s water supply is one of the big headlines.
-Montsanto and Exxon Oil are both being accused of “crimes against humanity”.
+In the news there have been stories about health information that has been kept secret with disastrous consequences.
+The lead poisoning of Flint Michigan’s water supply was one of the big headlines.
+Montsanto and Exxon Oil have both been accused of “crimes against humanity”.
 And I have to wonder if the authorities who insist on fluoridating community water supplies are informing those consumers that fluoride has been declared a neurotoxin.

 The Profit Motive